flotiq/flotiq-docs/docs/panel/webhooks/sync.md

 in such case please check the following:

 1. Make sure the remote system is returning a proper `200` or `400` response, as described above.
-2. Check remote system's logs to verify the cause of misbehaviour.
+2. Check the remote system's logs to verify the cause of misbehavior.